vergilet/monobank/README.md

 ##### API Method: [personal-statement](https://api.monobank.ua/docs/#operation--personal-statement--account---from---to--get)

+`GET /personal/statement/{account}/{from}/{to}`

+*Receiving a statement {from} - {to} time in seconds in Unix time format.
+The maximum time for which it is possible to receive a statement is 31 days + 1 hour (2682000 seconds).
+Limit on using the function no more than 1 time in 60 seconds.*

 ```ruby
 account_id = 'QWERTY-1SdSD' # String, ClientInfo -> Account ID
 from = 1575721820           # Integer, Unix time in sec (use Time.at)